Home > Modern Slavery Statement 2025

 Due Diligence Processes

-In addition to the above, Thatchers Cider due diligence includes:
+In addition to the above, Thatchers Cider due diligence includes;

-- An approval process for new suppliers who are supplying raw materials, processing aids and packaging materials.
-As part of this process, an in-depth quality assurance (QA) questionnaire is sent to each supplier, with 6 of the questions specific to modern slavery, ethical trading and auditing procedures.
+• An approval process for new suppliers who are supplying raw materials, processing aids and packaging materials.
+As part of this process an in-depth quality assurance (QA) questionnaire is sent to each supplier, with 6 of the questions specific to modern slavery, ethical trading and auditing procedures.
 Within the QA questionnaire, it is requested to provide evidence of answers provided by suppliers.
 This includes up to date copies of any Ethical Trading, Modern Slavery and Associated Policies, SEDEX membership details and auditing procedures.

-- Policies and procedures to allow concerns to be submitted to a Director of the company.
+• Policies and procedures to allow concerns to be submitted to a Director of the company.

-- Thatchers Cider monitors and reviews the good practice guidance published by the UK government in managing modern slavery risks (‘Transparency in Supply Chains: a practical Guide’).
+• Thatchers Cider monitors and reviews the good practice guidance published by the UK government in managing modern slavery risks (‘Transparency in Supply Chains: a practical Guide’).

 Action Taken in the Past Year

-- Developing the onboarding process to better gather information on suppliers, in order to assess their modern slavery risks.
+• Developing the onboarding process to better gather information on suppliers in order to assess their modern slavery risks.

 Thatchers Cider acknowledges that recruitment is an area where modern slavey has a higher risk.
 Along with the outlined due diligence processes, Thatchers Cider do not currently use agency workers and employ all workers directly.
 If ever there was a reason for employing emergency agency workers, such as sickness cover, then Thatchers Cider would audit the employment agency and ensure a service level agreement was put in place, to include vigilant checks around rights to work.
-Identification checks of any agency workers would also be carried out by Thatchers Cider upon arrival at site.
+Identification checks of any agency workers would also be conducted by Thatchers Cider upon arrival at site.
 Thatchers Cider would always treat agency workers equally to other members of staff.

-Actions for 2025
+Actions for the Year

-- Continue checking that all of Thatchers Ciders new suppliers are in compliance with the Modern Slavery Act 2015, by requesting modern slavery statements for all suppliers with an annual turnover that is over £36 million and requesting written confirmation from any supplier that has an annual turnover of under £36 million, that they have read and will abide by Thatchers Cider modern slavery statement.
+• Continue checking all of Thatchers Ciders new suppliers are in compliance with the Modern Slavery Act 2015, by requesting modern slavery statements for all suppliers over an annual turnover of 36million and requesting written confirmation for any supplier under that they have read and abide by Thatchers Cider modern slavery statement.

-- Further online modern slavery training using the IHASCO platform for 13 employees that may encounter modern slavery.
+• Further online modern slavery training using the IHASCO platform for employees that may encounter modern slavery.

-- Further improvements to the onboarding process that gathers modern slavery information on suppliers.
+• Further improvements to the onboarding process that gathers modern slavery information on suppliers.

 Board Approval

-This statement was approved by the Boards of Directors of Thatchers Cider Company Limited on 25/02/2025.
+This statement was approved by the Boards of Directors of Thatchers Cider Company Limited on 19/08/2025.

 Thatchers Ciders nominated individual, Gary Delafield, Operations Director for Thatchers Cider Company Limited, authorised by their board resolutions to sign this statement on behalf of Thatchers Myrtle Farm Limited, Thatchers Holdings Limited, John Thatcher Farming Limited and Thatchers Railway Inn Limited.